JohanVanSteenbrugghe/WebpageChecker/README.md

 # WebpageChecker

-Webpage Checker is a Android app that allows anyone to search for certain keywords at url's that you configured.
+Webpage Checker is a Android app that allows anyone to search for keywords at url's.

 ## Purpose